Learn how to beta test a website before launch. Why?

-New websites are exciting
+New websites are exciting.

-New websites are a lot of work
+New websites are a lot of work.

 What?!
 You ask… We know.
 Websites take several weeks or months to plan, design, develop, create content and get to the point of going live.
 You are proud of your work and you’ve reached a “finish line” and you want to celebrate it and show it off.
 Trust us, when we help clients launch a new website we want to do the same thing.

 Experience has taught us that we must wait, a week or two at least, before promoting it via email, social channels and press releases (if people still do that).

-You Will Get Edits the Day Your Website Launches
+1. You Will Get Edits the Day Your Website Launches

 You’ll receive questions, comments and feedback from your team that approved it in the first place.
 You may even find things that you didn’t notice when it was in development.
 Be prepared for this type of input the first several days it goes live.

-Things May Not Work Like They Are Supposed To
+2. Things May Not Work Like They Are Supposed To

 You may encounter small hiccups with links working and minor propagation issues, or even some functionality isn’t quite working right.
 We have clients who utilize other third-party platforms that are integrated with their websites which have setting changes of their own.

-Some People Simply Will Not Notice
+3. Some People Simply Will Not Notice

 We’re in a day and age where App updates, website updates and enhancements are added regularly because these are evolving solutions.
-This SAaS (Software As a Service) mentality gives way to the fact that upgrades are always happening.
+This SaaS (Software as a Service) mentality gives way to the fact that upgrades are always happening.
 Facebook does it, Google does it, most everyone does it.

 As you roll out your brand new website, people will see it for the first time whether you tell them it’s new or not.
 Thinking of this as a “soft launch” is a good idea.
 Set it live, let it be out there, maybe have a few select customers check it out and provide honest feedback, (and they will).

-Your Website Development Company Should be On Standby
+Your Website Development Company Should Be On Standby

 A good web design and development company should have already informed you of these potential “issues” and prepared for them.
 They should be on-hand and available to make the modifications or fixes over the first week or two.